Aptimex/portl/README.md

 Shortcut to run `wg show` within the namespace.

 ### exec CMD...
-Runs the specified command as the **current user**, even when `sudo` is used to run the script with root privileges.
+Runs the specified command as the **current user**, even though the script must be run with root privileges (`sudo` is automatically called when the script starts if the current user is not uid=0).
 If none of the other reserved command words are specified, `exec` is assumed.

+For convenience, the user's PATH is explicitly preserved through the automatic sudo call; if this concerns you from a security perspective, remove all instances of `env "PATH=$PATH"` from the scripts to disable this behavior.

-To run a command as root just specify `sudo` as part of the command.
+To run a command as root instead of the current user, just specify `sudo` as part of the command.
 For example, `portl sudo iptables -L`.

 Pretty much any command that you would normally run in your shell can be used and should work as expected.
 You can even use something like `bash` as the target command to open a shell within the namespace, then return to the parent shell with `exit`.